Hello, my name’s Sara, talent manager for Model Scout Academy. Thanks for stopping by.

 Walk not quite right, too few poses, wrong approach and attitude, poor clothes selection, below par hair or make-up – there are many reasons girls (and boys) fail to get the gig.

 Watching them try to cope with disappointment inspired me to pass on the knowledge I have picked up.
 We’re talking (mostly) about young people here : teenagers crying out for the basics of modelling, the dos and don’ts that can make all the difference between a successful career and failure.

 All the girls and boys I encountered had something, each stunning in their own way.
-All they needed was the help I now provide at Model Scout Agency.
+All they needed was the help that our experienced team of modelling coaches now provide at Model Scout Academy.

 For some it may be a lack of confidence, which is where my background in stage and screen comes in.
 I graduated from the June Dally Watkins Deportment & Modelling School as a child, and I was a member of the Australian Theatre For Young People (ATYP) whose luminaries include actresses Nicole Kidman, Rose Byrne, Toni Collette, Lisa Hensley, Victoria Longley; actors Michael Gow, Rupert Reid, Adam Cook, and Felix Williamson; plus director/producer Baz Luhrmann, playwright Katherine Thomson, and The Satellites singer Bianca Moon.

 I’ve been fortunate enough to work on many television commercials and programmes (such as All Saints), and also movies.
 This experience in broadcasting is what I now pass on to our ‘Academy’ students.